AI-secure/DecodingTrust/src/dt/analyze/README.md

 # Latex template
-Structure of toxicity is as the following:
+To automatically generate a report on a new perspective, the user must create a folder at `src/dt/analyze/report_template/Content/\<perspective\>`.
+As an example, the structure of toxicity in `src/dt/analyze/report_template/Content/toxicity` is as follows:

 ```
 .